xregistry/spec/core/spec.md

   owned by another Group within the same Registry.
 See [Cross Referencing Resources](#cross-referencing-resources) for more information.

+##### `readonly` Attribute
+- Type: Boolean
+- Description: indicates whether this Resource is updateable by clients.
+This attribute is a server controlled attribute and therefore can not be modified by clients.
+This specification makes no statement as to when Resource are to be read-only.
+- Constraints:
+  - When not present, the default value is `false`,
+  - REQUIRED when `true`, otherwise OPTIONAL.
+  - When present, it MUST be a case sensitive `true` or `false`.
+  - A request to update this attribute, on a non-read-only Resource, MUST be silently ignored.
+  - A request to update a read-only Resource MUST generate an error unless the `?noreadonly` query parameter was used, in which case the error MUST be silently ignored.
+See [Registry APIs](#registry-apis) for more information.

 ##### `defaultversionsticky` Attribute
 - Type: Boolean
 - Description: indicates whether or not the "default" Version has been